Niall-/yaml-to-fstab/README.md

 - [ ] Add a flag to set a default value, if any, for fs_mntops
 - [ ] Additional flags for --smart-fsck to optionally disable fsck on /boot, swap, or remote filesystems
+- [ ] Pretty print fstab entries by aligning on column length

 LIMITATIONS:
 - Currently fs_mntops is always prepended with `defaults` even if the yaml